kfrancis/ocr/README.md

 ![](nuget.png)
 # Plugin.Xamarin.OCR | Plugin.Maui.OCR

-`Plugin.Xamarin.OCR` and `Plugin.Maui.OCR` provides the ability to do simple text from image OCR using nothing but platform APIs.
+`Plugin.Xamarin.OCR` and `Plugin.Maui.OCR` provide the ability to do simple text from image OCR using nothing but platform APIs.

 ## Should you use this yet?

-**NO**.
-This is a work in progress and is not ready for production use.
-It is not feature complete and is not yet stable.
+**YES**.
+Let me know how it works for you.

 ## What Works Matrix